mcdemarco/the-new-kitchen-cookbook/pie/spanakopita.md

 ## Variants

 Instead of phyllo, mix 3 c. flour, 1 c. water, 2 T oil, 1/2 tsp oregano, and a dash of salt.
 Divide into 3 parts, roll out into 3 layers, and divide the filling into two layers.
+Alternately, mix a traditional butter crust (2 1/2 c. flour, 1 c. butter, 1 tsp. salt, 1/2 c. cold water, 1/2 tsp. oregano) and divide into 2 or 3 parts.

 Lasagnakopita:  Instead of phyllo, boil 1 lb. of lasagna noodles, and use about 4 strips lengthwise (slightly overlapping) for each of the three layers.
 Optionally [layer with bechamel](https://www.foodnetwork.com/recipes/spanakopita-lasagna-recipe-1938327) and top with mozzarella.
 Reduce baking time to 25 minutes.